Francis Sheehy-Skeffington: Summary execution

-Just after ten on the morning of April 26, Bowen-Colthurst came to the guardroom and ordered Dickson, McIntyre and Sheehy Skeffington taken out to an adjacent exercise yard.
-He announced his intentions to Lieutenant Dobbin, the subordinate officer in charge of the guardroom, telling him: "I am taking these prisoners out of the guard room [and] I am going to shoot them.
+Just after ten on the morning of 26 April, Bowen-Colthurst came to the guardroom and ordered Dickson, McIntyre and Sheehy Skeffington taken out to an adjacent exercise yard.
+He announced his intentions to Lieutenant Dobbin, the officer in charge of the guardroom, telling him: "I am taking these prisoners out of the guard room [and] I am going to shoot them.
 I think it is the right thing to do."
-He then assembled a squad of seven men in the yard and ordered them to fire immediately at the three prisoners, who until that moment were not aware they were about to die.
+He then assembled a squad of seven men in the yard and ordered them to shoot the three prisoners, who until that moment were not aware they were about to die.
 After killing the three men, the firing squad immediately left the yard, but when movement was detected in Sheehy Skeffington's leg, Bowen-Colthurst ordered Lieutenant Dobbin to gather another group of four soldiers to fire another volley into him.
 About half an hour later, after informing the orderly room of his actions, Bowen-Colthurst reported what he had done to his superior, Major Rosborough.
 He said he took responsibility for the shooting and, aware that shooting prisoners was a capital offence, he also said that he "possibly might be hanged for it".
 Rosborough asked him for a written report, and later on, issued instructions that Bowen-Colthurst be limited to duties within the barracks.

-Two hours later, while conducting a raid on a rebel hideout on Camden Street, Bowen-Colthurst shot two other men.
-One of them was Richard O'Carroll, a brick layer, trade union officer, Labour Party Councillor, and the Quartermaster of C Company of the Irish Volunteers.
-O'Carroll was delivering ammunition to the garrison outpost at Northumberland Road when he was pulled from his motorcycle and shot through the lungs.
-He died of his wounds nine days later.
-The other man was one Patrick Nolan, shot by Bowen-Colthurst outside Delahunt's Grocery shop on Camden Street.
-He was brought to the hospital at Dublin Castle and survived.

-After the Portobello shootings, according to a letter from a 'Father Scannell' to Hanna Sheehy Skeffington many years later, Bowen-Colthurst made "frantic efforts to wipe out all the traces of his crime".
-Father Scannell alleged that Bowen-Colthurst detained several bricklayers from a nearby building site, and ordered them to repair the broken and bullet-impacted bricks in the wall behind where the executed men had stood.
-The terrified bricklayers had been surrounded by soldiers with fixed bayonets pointed at them.
+Immediately after informing Rosborough of the shootings, Bowen-Colthurst led a raid on a suspected rebel hideout in Camden Street.
+A three-man patrol of Bowen-Colthurst's troops captured Councillor Richard O'Carroll, a lieutenant in the I.R.B., alone in a room above Byrne's grocery shop.
+O'Carroll quickly surrendered.
+Bowen-Colthurst interrogated him briefly and then had him shot in the street by one of the company sergeants, in front of a crowd of onlookers and soldiers.
+O'Carroll did not die immediately but was taken to Portobello Infirmary, where he died ten days later.
+There is evidence that a teenaged I.R.B. informant, Patrick Nolan, was also shot during this raid.
+However, unlike O'Carroll, he was taken to hospital and survived his injuries.

-Bowen-Colthurst's reports
+Captain Bowen-Colthurst's reasons

 Months later, when Countess Markievicz – then in Mountjoy Prison — first heard of the executions of the leaders of the Easter Rising, she expressed surprise at only one thing: "Why on earth did they shoot Skeffy?" she is reported to have said.
 "He didn't believe in fighting."
-Bowen-Colthurst himself provided an answer to this question in his report of April 26, the day of the shootings.
-Part of his military operations report was as follows:
+Bowen-Colthurst himself provided an answer to this question in his operations report of 26 April, the day of the shootings.
+Addressed to the Officer Commanding 3rd Battalion, part of his report was as follows: